rsdn/CodeJam/README.md

 * ExpressionExtensions - all visitor related functionality excluded due to expression tree incompatibility
 * MemberAccessor/TypeAccessor - excluded due to expression tree incompatibility
 * ComparerBuilder - excluded due to absence of TypeAccessor and MemberAccessor classes
+* Enumerable.ToDiagnosticString - excluded due to absence of TypeAccessor class

 ### Contribute!
 Some of the best ways to contribute are to try things out, report bugs, and join in design conversations.